EMERGING MARKETS-Latam FX rise, set for weekly gains

 On Thursday, Argentina's central bank hiked by a whopping 950 basis points to 69.5% as inflation rose to a 20-year high of 71%.

-Peru's central bank hiked by 50 basis points to 6.5% overnight and said it expects inflation to come back down towards its 1%-3% target level by the second half of 2023.
+Peru's central bank hiked by 50 basis points to 6.5% overnight and said it expected inflation to come back down towards its 1%-3% target level by the second half of 2023.

-Stocks also rose on Monday, in line with Wall Street, with Brazil's Bovespa index .BVSP rising 1% to stay close to two-month highs.
+Stocks also rose on Monday, as Wall Street rallied, with Brazil's Bovespa index .BVSP jumping 2.2% to hit more than two-month highs.

+The Brazilian government would resume negotiations with Paraguay regarding conditions for the sale of energy from the Itaipu binational hydroelectric plant, Itaipu's Brazilian director general told Reuters.

 Stock indexes